jhogan/core/STYLE.md

 This isn't such a big deal with private methods as long as they are clear enough for developers of the class (as opposed to users).

+Header comments should start with three single comments:

+    ''' This is a header comment. '''

+as opposed to docstrings:

+    """ This is a
+    docstring.
+    """"